Deep learning-based reduced-order methods for fast transient dynamics: Acknowledgements

 \section{Acknowledgements}

 This work was partially funded by European Union Funding for Research and Innovation --- Horizon 2020 Program --- in the framework of European Research Council Executive Agency: H2020 ERC CoG 2015 AROMA-CFD project 681447 ``Advanced Reduced Order Methods with Applications in Computational Fluid Dynamics'', P.I.
 Professor Gianluigi Rozza.
 We acknowledge the INDAM-GNCS 2020 project ``Advanced Numerical Techniques for Industrial Applications".
 We also acknowledge the support by MIUR (Italian Ministry for University and Research) FARE-X-AROMA-CFD project and PRIN ``Numerical Analysis for Full and Reduced Order Methods for Partial Differential Equations" (NA-FROM-PDEs) project and by the FSE 2014/2020 ``Mobilità degli assegnisti di ricerca nei centri di ricerca JRC" PS 72/17.
+GS acknowledges the financial support under the National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.1, Call for tender No. 1409 published on 14.9.2022 by the Italian Ministry of University and Research (MUR), funded by the European Union – NextGenerationEU– Project Title ROMEU – CUP P2022FEZS3 - Grant Assignment Decree No. 1379 adopted on 01/09/2023 by the Italian Ministry of Ministry of University and Research (MUR).
 This work was in collaboration with the European Commission's Joint Research Centre, Unit E.4 ``Safety and Security of Buildings" in the framework of the ``Numerical Simulations of Human Brain Vulnerability to Blast Loading" project.